irods/irods_docs/docs/getting_started/running.md

 ## Syslog Mode
 This mode is the default when operating the iRODS Server.

-This mode instructs the server and all of its children to write log messages to the **rsyslog** service running on the same computer.
+This mode instructs the server and all of its children to write log messages to **syslog**.

-rsyslog can be configured to write messages locally (the default), remotely, or both.
+syslog can be configured to write messages locally, remotely, or both.

 ```bash
 $ ./irodsctl start